Getting started with Shopify POS

 To set up your POS hardware:

 Find out where you can purchase your hardware (depending on what country you live in).
+If you live and run your business in the United States, then you can rent POS hardware from Shopify Hardware Rentals.

 Configure your in-store wi-fi network so that your hardware can connect to Shopify.